The other story that is also true

 And sometimes, preferring that, I try to justify not going by telling myself the story of how my dad kind of emotionally abandoned me – and my sisters and our mom.

 And that story feels like a ‘really good reason’ to stay home and take care of myself.
 Until I do it, and then, all I can think about is Dad, sitting alone in that nursing home.
 And I get in the car.
 And I drive.

-So, though sometimes it was hard – it would be harder still if I was only the result of the things he did wrong.
-I am also the result of all that he got right – I am also the result of his devotion.
+But I am also the result of all that he got right – I am also the result of his devotion.